seomoz/moz_nav/README.md

       page.
     * `render_nav_wrapped(page_content_string)` wraps the correct global
        header, page header and footer around your page body automatically.
-       Usually, you can put pass this method `yield` call from your layout. content passed as a string
+       Usually, you can just pass this method `yield` from your layout.
     * `nav_footer_includes` should be called just before the closing `</body>` tag.